 And yet, life is complicated, we are mortal, mistakes, hurts and transgressions are also part of the path.
 We take detours, we look for escape routes, we attempt to retreat or we dig in our heels and come to a grinding halt.
-These are the 10 days following the New Year, called the Ten Days of Returning.
+These are the 10 days following the New Year, called the 10 Days of Returning.
 They symbolize straying and wandering, but most of all they symbolize return.
 Our bodies may pull us off course and our brains will talk us down paths not our own.
-However, buried within each and everyone of us is a Divine GPS system, crying out to us in a myriad of ways, “recalculating,” “recalculating,” “yo – idiot at the steering wheel – I’m recalculating.
+However, buried within each and every one of us is a Divine GPS system, crying out to us in myriad ways, “recalculating,” “recalculating,” “Yo—idiot at the steering wheel—I’m recalculating.
 I’m doing my job.
-Do yours and listen to me, turn this thing around and get back on course!”
-(BTW this will forever change the way you here “recalculating” on your Google Maps).
-And so, when we are ready, willing and able – we listen.
+Do yours and listen to me; turn this thing around and get back on course!”
+(BTW this will forever change the way you hear “recalculating” on your Google Maps).
+And so, when we are ready, willing and able, we listen.
 We follow the road-map back.
 We return to the way we are supposed to go.
 This too is The Way!

 Then comes Yom Kippur, also known as The Day of Atonement.
-It is a day, moment or a period of time when we do some soul searching as to why we strayed, own the hurt our detours have caused others and take stock of the damage we have inflicted traveling the wrong way.
+It is a day, moment or a period of time when we do some soul-searching as to why we strayed, own the hurt our detours have caused others and take stock of the damage we have inflicted traveling the wrong way.
 It’s not about shame.
 It’s not about punishment.
-It is about recalculating, get back on track, not “atonement,” but rather, AT-ONE-MENT – returning to our path and feeling of being AT ONE, again.
+It is about recalculating, getting back on track, not “atonement,” but rather, AT-ONE-MENT—returning to our path and feeling of being AT ONE, again.
 And this is The Way!